 The differences between American English and British English when writing your dissertation

-When you are writing your dissertation, one of the first things you have to decide is what style of English you will use.
+When you begin writing your dissertation, you will need to decide what style of English to use.

-The most common options are American, British, or Australian English.
-Although they follow many of the same rules, they also have some important differences – especially in relation to spelling.
+The most commonly used dialects are American English, British English and Australian English.
+Although these dialects follow many of the same rules, they also have some important differences – especially in relation to spelling.